2022/23 | Conestoga College

 Students are responsible to ensure they have fulfilled the program design requirements necessary to graduate.
 If for any reason a student is concerned about their academic progress, they should arrange to meet with a full-time faculty member or the program coordinator.

-Students must achieve a minimum passing grade of 60% in all courses, except COMM1085 and COMP1020 which have a minimum passing grade of 55%.
+Students must achieve a minimum passing grade of 60% in all courses, except COMM1085 which has a minimum passing grade of 55%.
 Failure or withdrawal from any course(s) may result in the student not being promoted to the next academic level, if applicable.

 If a student withdraws from the program for any reason, they have a maximum of five years from their original start date in order to complete the program requirements and earn the related and current certificate or diploma.
 If the program design changes significantly during the five year timeframe it may be necessary to fulfill additional program requirements.